laserpilot/Guide_To_Cameras_Interactive_Installations/README.md

 [image source](http://www.flickr.com/photos/designios/2066516480/)

-Webcams are still great for basic applications and workspace testing, but are only occaisionally used for professional installations.
+Even now, webcams are still great for basic applications and workspace testing, but are only occaisionally used for professional installations.
 Now that high quality cameras are built into almost every laptop and smartphone, the market for standalone webcams has largely stagnated since the mid 2010's.
 There are only a handful of decent options in this space and there doesn't seem to be a lot of choice or competition that will shake up the market anytime soon.

-A lot of the cameras are really made for Streamers and boast features for things like built-in AI face detection for autofocus (something that you may or may not even be able to use in your software).
-At this point, the [Logitech Brio 4K](https://www.logitech.com/en-us/product/brio) is probably the best option and even that camera is almost 4 years old.
-Logitech is basically the only name brand in the game at this point, other than a random mix of Chinese manufacturers.
+A lot of the cameras available are really made for streamers and boast features for things like built-in AI face detection for autofocus (something that you may or may not even be able to use in your software).
+At this point, the [Logitech Brio 4K](https://www.logitech.com/en-us/product/brio) is probably the best option, and even that camera came out in 2017.
+At a quick glance, Logitech is basically the only name brand in the game at this point, other than a random mix of Chinese manufacturers.

-**Connection types:** USB 3.0 and USB C is most common, but there are still some USB 2.0 connections out there.
+**Connection types:** USB 3.0 and USB C is most common connection you'll see, but there are still some USB 2.0 connections out there.

-**Max resolution range (typical):** This value ranges a lot, and it depends on your application.
+**Max resolution range (typical):** 640x480 to 4K.
+This value ranges a lot, and it depends on your application.
 There are only a handful of 4k webcams out there, but there are a lot more 720p60fps cameras on the market these days due to the adoption of USB 3.0.
 If you're working with an older camera, USB 2 often does not have enough bandwidth to send 30fps worth of 1080p without some artifacts.
-Some web cameras are also guilty of doing some software compression of the image before sending it through the hardware connection and this can add some image degradation.
+Some web cameras are also guilty of doing some software compression of the image before sending it through the hardware connection, and this can add some image degradation.

 **Webcam Pros:**

-- Cheap! -  best widely available ones I've seen are around $80 bucks, but can get them for as low as $5 or $10 at this point
+- Cheap! -  the best widely available ones I've seen are around $80 to 200 bucks, but you can get them for as low as $10 at this point
 - Easy to find
 - Reliable - leave them on for months (not always though!)
 - Full color image - they can see just about everything you can.
 Some can see some IR wavelengths.
 Rarely will you actually need the color image since most commonly used CV algorithms at the moment use monochrome images.